eloragh/faith-webscraper/README.md

 The only file you need to look at is [the excel file](ukrainian_migration_to_poland_data.xlsx).
 It's large so you'll need to download it.

-You can look at the python files if you want!
-They don't bite :) but they might not make any sense.
+You can look at the python file if you want!
+But they might not make any sense.

 They barely make sense to me.